-People who inherit genetic changes alter the function of the immune system, are at increased risk of developing Hodgkin lymphoma.
+People who inherit genetic changes alter the function of the immune system, increased risk of developing Hodgkin lymphoma.
 Scientists from the Institute of Cancer Research in London have identified six new genetic variations that increase the risk of developing Hodgkin's lymphoma, one of the most common types of cancer.
 The research is published in Nature Communications.

 Many DNA changes affect the function of the immune system.
 The researchers stressed that such changes do not mean that people with autoimmune diseases are at increased risk of lymphoma, but provide conditions for a better understanding of lymphoma and autoimmune diseases.

 One of the found genetic changes increase the risk of Hodgkin's lymphoma more than a third, and others - at least 15 percent.
 Scientists from the Institute of Cancer Research analyzed the genetic data in 5314 cases of Hodgkin's lymphoma.
 Most people with Hodgkin's lymphoma successfully treated with first-line therapy, but there is a need for new methods of treatment.

 Researchers have identified six new DNA changes that are associated with the development of Hodgkin's lymphoma.
 Five of them affect the way of education of white blood cells called B cells.
 Hodgkin - is a cancer of B-cells that are responsible for production of antibodies, an essential component of the immune system.

 The study revealed clear differences in risk between the two genetic subtypes Hodgkin - nodular sclerosis, and mixed-cell form.